danieljwright/CV-project/README.md

 Where:
 - A and B are mxn (28x28) matrices.
 - a<sub>ij</sub> and b<sub>ij</sub> are the elements in the i-th row and j-th column of A and B, respectively.
+The frobenius norm can range from 0 to &infin;, with a score closer to 0 implying more similarity between the filters.

 3) Pearson Correlation Coefficient : We flatten the two filters into 1-D vectors and then find the Pearson Correlation Coefficient between them, using numpy.corrcoef(), using the given formula,